fauziniko/password-manager/README.md

 - **Credential Users**: Can change passwords with current password verification
 - **Mixed Support**: Both types can use the application seamlessly
 - **Smart UI**: Different interfaces based on user type
+- **Account Linking**: Users can sign in with both email/password and Google OAuth using the same email address

+### Account Linking Behavior

+The application supports automatic account linking:

+1. **Create account with email/password** → Later sign in with Google using same email ✅
+2. **Create account with Google OAuth** → Later sign in with email/password using same email ✅
+3. **Mixed authentication methods** work seamlessly for the same user
+4. **No duplicate accounts** are created for the same email address

 ## 📄 License